 I was promoted to supervisor and, following a major reorganisation within BBC Radio, I was appointed to be one of the newly-formed team of Broadcast Duty Managers in 1988, and took up the post in early 1989.

 This new job was an interesting one in many ways.
-We were put together as a a team of five, providing "operational management" cover 24 hours a day, 7 days a week.
-The role was to make sure that BBC Radio keeps broadcasting no matter what - from technical faults to terrorist attacks, from DJs turning up late to war.
+We were put together as a team of five, providing "operational management" cover 24 hours a day, 7 days a week.
+The role was to make sure that BBC Radio kept broadcasting no matter what - from technical faults to terrorist attacks, from DJs turning up late to war.

 The BDMs were the central co-ordination point for just about any emergency, from internal problems to a national emergency, and were the government's key operational point of contact.
 And when the rest of the BBC went home, the BDMs managed BBC Radio's technical staff and studio facilities.

 At one point I was "invited" to be BBC Radio's spokesman on the Greenwich Time Signal in a tiny part of a major BBC2 TV programme for Arena (called Radio Nights).
 As it happens, it was very tongue-in-cheek and, at the end of a long filming session, they used only the most embarrassing bit!

 Each of the Broadcast Duty Managers had his own specialisation - mine was emergency & contingency planning.
 Whether it's local emergencies, civil emergencies or national emergencies, the BBC has an important role to play, and I've done some interesting training courses as a result (but if I told you about them I'd have to shoot you!)

 In 1999 I was part of the BBC's team setting up the contingency arrangements to see the BBC and the British Government through whatever Y2K would present us with.
 And where did I spend the 2000 New Year?
 In a nuclear bunker, helping lead a small team ... "just in case".